SarahDal/sarahdal.github.io/_posts/2024-01-27-WhiskyStills.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/whisky/Midhopestell.jpg)

-Unfortunately, I couldn't find any sign of a still along this burn at all, there were some outcrops of rocks but nothing that looked like worked stone.
-This might have been a more ephemeral still, maybe in a wooden shack?
+Unfortunately, I couldn't find any sign of a still along this burn at all.
+The paper I linked to earlier, ["Remains of illicit distilleries in Upper Coquetdale"]({{ site.url }}{{ site.baseurl }}/assets/images/whisky/Phillipson1960.pdf) suggests that the still here was washed away by a flood caused by a "great waterspout in 1893".

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/whisky/MidhopeBurn.jpg)